brighterapi/BrigherCodeBot7/README.md

 ## Features

+## Features

 - Twitter Retweet Ready-made Bot

 BrigherCodeBot7 is a Twitter retweet bot currently powering my accounts @brighterapi It retweets everything the search finds.
-It is intended to be used with searches like #365dayaofcode so that everyone can at-mention the account @CodingBot7 and will get a retweet, thus reach every follower of @milindmehtamca.
+It is intended to be used with searches like #365dayaofcode so that everyone can at-mention the account [@CodingBot7](https://twitter.com/CodingBot7) and will get a retweet, thus reach every follower of [milindmehtamca](https://twitter.com/milindmehtamca).
-The bot's own Twitter account can be found at @CodingBot7.
+The bot's own Twitter account can be found at [@CodingBot7](https://twitter.com/CodingBot7).

 ## Tech Stack